 The initial visit to the TMC (group education and multidisciplinary screening) is not covered by health insurance.
 The cost is $300 and must be paid at the time of the visit.
 Subsequent follow-up visits may be covered.
 Check with your health insurance provider.

 Scheduling an Appointment

-After you have obtained medical clearance from an otolaryngologist, you may schedule your appointment for the group education session and multidisciplinary assessment by calling Mary Catherine Corrigan at 216.444.5370.
+After you have obtained medical clearance from an otolaryngologist, you may schedule your appointment for the group education session and multidisciplinary screening by calling the audiology administrative assistant at 216.444.5370 (press 4).